MATH: Mathematics (MATH)

 MATH 475.
 Introd to Difference Equations.
 (3 Credits)

-Dynamics of first-order difference equations, equilibrium points and their stability, periodic points, cycles and their stability, difference equations associated to differential equations, Euler’s method, difference calculus, linear difference equations, first and higher order, homogeneous with constant coefficients, non-homogeneous by the methods of undetermined coefficients, limiting behavior of solutions, nonlinear equations transformable to linear difference equations.
-Prerequisites: MATH 325 Linear Algebra, MATH 350 Differential Equations 201608.
+Dynamics of first-order differences equations, equilibrium points and their stability, periodic points, cycles and their stability, difference equations associated to differential equations, Euler’s method, differences calculus, linear differences equations, first and higher order, homogeneous with constant coefficients, non-homogeneous by the methods of undetermined coefficients, limiting behavior of solutions, nonlinear equations transformable to linear difference equations.
+Prerequisites: MATH 350.

 MATH 490.
 Graph Theory.
 (3 Credits)